 Wildland fire smoke in Alaska is inevitable.
 Public outreach efforts are essential to keep the public informed and provide opportunity for individuals to take action based on individual health factors.
-Land managers, the Alaska Department of Environmental Conservation (ADEC), and suppression providers share the task of providing pro-active and adequate public information on wildfire smoke before, during, and after wildland fires occur.
+Land managers, the ADEC, and suppression providers share the task of providing pro-active and adequate public information on wildfire smoke before, during, and after wildland fires occur.

 ADEC is the regulatory agency responsible for air quality and smoke management.
 During the fire season, ADEC routinely issues air quality advisories addressing air quality levels and may recommend actions that individuals can take to protect their health.
 ADEC is represented on the AWFCG as a non-voting member.
-When communities are affected by smoke, assigning Air Resource Advisors at the incident, local, and/or GACC levels should be considered.
+When communities are affected by smoke, consider assigning Air Resource Advisors (ARA) at the incident, local, and/or GACC levels.
 Additional technical expertise for addressing air quality and health related issues is available through ADEC.